 'A New Standard'

 CEO Bre Pettis said in a statement that the new, fourth-generation model "sets a new standard in resolution, build volume, and professional quality."
-The printer release was accompanied by a new software package, MakerWare, designed to enable faster and more consistent printing.
+The printer release was accompanied by a new package, MakerWare, designed to enable faster and more consistent printing.

 Next month, MakerBot will open its first retail location in the NoHo neighborhood of Manhattan.
 The store will feature ongoing demonstrations, as well as a variety of products made from the company's 3D printers, including a Marble Run contraption.